ghiscoding/aurelia-slickgrid/README.md

 There are also 2 new Themes, Material & Salesforce that are available as well and if you wish to use SVG then take a look at the [Docs - SVG Icons](https://ghiscoding.gitbook.io/aurelia-slickgrid/styling/svg-icons).

 #### Working Demos
-For a complete set of working demos (40+ examples), we strongly suggest you to clone the [Aurelia-Slickgrid Demos](https://github.com/ghiscoding/aurelia-slickgrid-demos) repository (instructions are provided in the demo repo).
-The repo provides multiple demos and they are updated every time a new version is out, so it is updated frequently and is also used as the GitHub live demo page for both the [Bootstrap 5 demo](https://ghiscoding.github.io/aurelia-slickgrid) and [Bootstrap 5 demo (single Locale)](https://ghiscoding.github.io/aurelia-slickgrid-demos).
+For a complete set of working demos (40+ examples), we strongly suggest you to clone the [Aurelia-Slickgrid Demos](https://github.com/ghiscoding/aurelia-slickgrid-demos) repository (instructions are provided inside it).
+The repo provides multiple examples which are updated for every new release, so it is updated frequently and is also the GitHub live demo page for both the [Bootstrap 5 demo](https://ghiscoding.github.io/aurelia-slickgrid) and [Bootstrap 5 demo (single Locale)](https://ghiscoding.github.io/aurelia-slickgrid-demos).

-For a complete working set of demos, you can clone the [Aurelia-Slickgrid Demos](https://github.com/ghiscoding/aurelia-slickgrid-demos) repository (instructions are provided in the demo repo).
-This repo provides multiple samples (RequireJS, WebPack, CLI, ...) and it is also worth to know that the 2 WebPacks demos are updated frequently since they are the actual live GitHub [Bootstrap 5 demo (single Locale)](https://ghiscoding.github.io/aurelia-slickgrid-demos/#/slickgrid) / [Bootstrap 5 demo](https://ghiscoding.github.io/aurelia-slickgrid).

 ## License
 [MIT License](LICENSE)

 ### Like it? ⭐ it
 You like and use **Aurelia-Slickgrid**?
-Be sure to upvote ⭐ and feel free to contribute. 👷👷‍♀️
+Be sure to upvote ⭐ and feel free to contribute.

 #### Like my work?
-You could ⭐ the lib and maybe support me with caffeine [☕](https://ko-fi.com/ghiscoding).
+You could ⭐ the lib and maybe support me with caffeine [☕](https://ko-fi.com/ghiscoding) or GitHub sponsoring.
 Thanks.

 <a href='https://ko-fi.com/ghiscoding' target='_blank'><img height='32' style='border:0px;height:32px;' src='https://az743702.vo.msecnd.net/cdn/kofi3.png?v=0' border='0' alt='Buy Me a Coffee at ko-fi.com' />